-Curry Chandler is a writer and researcher working in the areas of urbanism, rhetorical criticism, and media studies.
-His published writings have appeared in academic journals and the popular press, and cover topics such as net neutrality, news reporting analysis, and the media theory of Marshall McLuhan.
+Curry Chandler is a writer and researcher working in the areas of urban theory, rhetorical criticism, and media studies.
+His published writings have appeared in academic journals and the popular press, and cover topics such as media effects, digital labor practices, and technology studies.

 Curry holds a PhD in Communication from the University of Pittsburgh, where he has also taught as a Visiting Instructor.
 In addition to his background in critical media theory he specializes in urban communication studies and the rhetoric of space & place.
 His current research focuses on the policy discourses and technological infrastructures undergirding “smart city” developments.